SiddheshK1704/Web-Dev_Learning/README.md

 This repository contains my web development practice projects as I learn HTML and CSS.

 ## What’s Included?
-HTML Projects – Basic structure, forms, tables, and a simple recipe page.
+HTML Projects – Basic structure, forms, tables, and a simple recipe page, and some cards made for practice.
 CSS Experiments – Styling, layouts, colors, fonts, and Flexbox.
 ## 📖 My Progress
 ✅ Learnt HTML.